Agnes Arber: Philosophical studies

 Her studies on the philosophy of plant morphology led her to take a broader view of the links between science and philosophy.
 The Mind and the Eye: A Biologist's Standpoint published in 1954 provides an introduction to biological research and develops a methodology for performing this research.
 Arber describes research as taking place in six stages: the identification of research question or topic; the collection of data through experiments or observation; the interpretation of the data; testing the validity of the interpretation; communicating the results; and considering the research in context.
 For Arber, the context includes interpreting the result in terms of history and philosophy and covers half of the book.
 Arber's book is distinctive in that it was written before Thomas Kuhn demonstrated that scientist's views are influenced by the views of others in their field and before Ernst Mayr's criticism of describing the philosophy of biology in the same way as the philosophy of physics.

 Her final book, The Manifold and the One published in 1957 is concerned with wider philosophical questions.
 The book is a wide-ranging and syncretic survey, drawing on literary, scientific, religious, mystical and philosophical traditions, incorporating Buddhist, Hindu and Taoist philosophy with European philosophy., in pursuit of a discussion of the mystical experience which Arber defines as "that direct and unmediated contemplation which is characterised by a peculiarly intense awareness of a Whole as the Unity of all things".

 Recognition and awards

 In 1921 she accepted the annual position as president of the botany section of the British Association for the Advancement of Science, following Edith Saunders the previous year, but soon resigned after some members indicated that they did not want two successive women presidents.
 When she was offered the presidency again in 1926, she did not accept.

 In 1946 she was elected a Fellow of the Royal Society.
+She was the first woman botanist and third woman overall to receive this honor.
 In 1948 she was awarded the Gold Medal of the Linnean Society of London.

 Legacy

+In February 1961, Muriel Arber donated some of her mother's surviving materials to the Hunt Institute for Botanical Documentation.

 A Blue Plaque was installed on her childhood home (9 Elsworthy Terrace, Primrose Hill, London) in 2018.
+In 2024 one was attached to her Cambridge home where she also carried out much of her research.

 There is also a brand of gin named in her honour.

+In May 2024, a new sponsored Agnes Arber PhD thesis prize in comparative biology at the University of Cambridge was created.
+Professor Sam Brockington, of Cambridge University Botanic Gardens, said that he hoped the prize "will support the next generation of pioneering botanists, following in the footsteps of Agnes".